adindozo/university-project-PMF/README.md

 # university-project-PMF
-Basic JavaScript, HTML and CSS project for faculty.
+JavaScript, HTML and CSS project for faculty.
 Language used in project is Bosnian.